Fault-tolerant Database Availability Groups

 Office 365 Integration with On-premises Exchange

-Microsoft allows you to create transparent hybrid environments that integrate Office 365 and local Exchange deployments.
-This permits you to have specific mailboxes located at your on-premises datacenter and other mailboxes hosted by Office 365.
-Progent's Microsoft-certified Exchange consultants can assist your organization with any phase of planning, implementing and troubleshooting your hybrid Office 365 network.
-Progent's Exchange consultants can deliver occasional support to help you through challenging technical issues and also can provide extensive project management outsourcing or co-sourcing to ensure your hybrid Office 365 initiative is carried out on schedule and within budget.
-For more information about Progent's consulting support for hybrid Office 365 and on-premises Exchange systems, go to Office 365 integration solutions with on-premises Exchange.
+Microsoft allows you to create seamless hybrid environments that integrate Office 365 Exchange Online and local Exchange.
+This permits you to have certain Exchange mailboxes hosted on your on-premises datacenter and other mailboxes resident on Office 365.
+Progent's certified Exchange consultants can assist your organization with any phase of planning, integrating and debugging your hybrid Exchange solution.
+Progent's Exchange specialists can provide occasional support to help you resolve stubborn technical bottlenecks and also can provide extensive project management outsourcing or co-sourcing to make sure your hybrid Office 365 solution is successfully completed on schedule and within budget.
+To learn more about Progent's consulting expertise for integrating Office 365 and on-premises Exchange environments, refer to Office 365 integration with on-premises Exchange.

 Progent's World-class Online Consulting and Technical Support Services

 Progent's expert engineering team specializes in delivering remote consulting and technical assistance in order to provide enterprise-class network support services at a price small businesses can afford.
 Remote support eliminates travel costs and improves business productivity by fixing problems quickly.
 Progent has been perfecting online support techniques for more than a decade and has delivered successful results to businesses in every state in the U.S. (Check out Progent's nationwide customer testimonials.)